mheap/nexmo-developer/README.md

 git submodule update
 ```

-### When making changes inside the submodule within NDP
+### When making changes inside the submodule within ADP

 Make sure you are _inside_ the directory that is a submodule.